DelaneyDesign Home Page

 Site launch

-This is truly the rewarding part.
+This is the rewarding part.
 If this is a new web site and domain, it will probably already be live and we can now announce it to the world.
-If your new web site has been staged on the Delaney Design server (as in the case of a site redesign), then we will make your new site live.
+If your new web site has been staged on the Delaney Design server, then we will make your new site officially live.

 Follow-up “tweaks”